CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 ## Dataset used in Linear Regression
 * The data used in Logistic Regression is named **"customer_churn_dataset-testing-master.csv"** and later renamed to **"logistic.csv"**.
 * The original data consists of 64,735 rows and 12 rows.
-* The Following Columns are removed from the dataset: Customer ID, Gender, Subscription Type, and Contract Length.
+* The following columns are removed from the dataset: Customer ID, Gender, Subscription Type, and Contract Length.

 ![alt text](<Image Resources/Logistic Image Resources/logistic_removed.png>)

 * After the process, the data set used consist of **64,735 rows and 8 rows.**

 # Project Objectives